Facial acupuncture at Sin Kang TCM clinic

 To anyone seeking to look more refreshed without undergoing the knife, strongly consider facial acupuncture.
 It’s able to give you the effects of a facelift, but with minimal side effects – I’d say the only one would be minimal bruising for just a few days.

 With Sin Kang TCM, I truly saw a difference in my appearance – with my face looking sharper in photos even a week after the sesh.

 Not only can it help with #aesthetics, their signature NO-PAIN TCM Acupuncture™ technique is also said to relieve pain from conditions like headaches, get rid of stubborn fat and cellulite and even help with acne scarring and wrinkles.

-Their acupuncture sessions start from $168, which is comparable to facial prices, and I felt I was in good hands with the physician’s extensive knowledge and soothing manner.
+Their acupuncture sessions was performed by the physician who has extensive knowledge and soothing manner.
 The clinic also boasts a wide range of treatments, such as scraping, moxibustion for immunity, and even lymphatic drainage for weight sculpting – so you can get both your beauty and health needs sorted out in a single stop.